-The vxdmpadm getsubpaths command lists all of the paths known to DMP.
+The vxdmpadm getsubpaths command lists all of the paths known to Dynamic Multi-Pathing (DMP).
 The vxdmpadm getsubpaths command also provides options to list the subpaths through a particular DMP node, controller, enclosure, or array port.
-To list the paths through an array port, specify either a combination of enclosure name and array port id, or array port WWN.
+To list the paths through an array port, specify either a combination of enclosure name and array port id, or array port worldwide name (WWN).